-On July 1, 2014 the Group joined with two other Massachusetts municipal joint purchase groups to create the first Massachusetts Municipal Reinsurance Arrangement (MMRA).
+In July 1, 2014 the Group along with two other Massachusetts municipal joint purchase groups, the Massachusetts Municipal Reinsurance Arrangement (MMRA) series of sentinel indemnity LLC entered into reinsurance pooling agreement.
+The first such reinsurance pooling agreement established in Massachusetts.
 The policy year is July 1 through June 30.
 Risk is pooled and all participants share the same rates for coverage of claims exceeding \$300,000 up to \$800,000.
 There is no Aggregating Specific Deductible.
 If claims experience is below projections, participants are dividend eligible on a collective and proportional basis.
 Participating governmental entities have agreed to participate for a minimum of three years.
 In addition, the group has a specific excess medical and prescription drug claims reinsurance contract with an insurance carrier covering claims paid in excess of \$800,000 per individual.
 The policy period covers claims incurred within 12 months and paid within 24 months.

-The Group does not reinsure its Medex and HPHC Medicare Enhance Medical plans.
+The Group does not reinsure its Medex and Medicare Enhance Medical plans.